-Servite High School President Randy Adams shares a message with the Servite community.
+Servite High School President Randy Adams shares a special update with the Servite community.

 Important Update from Randy Adams

 Servite High School President Randy Adams shares an important update on the Servite community.

 Posted May 1, 2020 at 3:00 PM.

 Since my last message, our faculty and staff have continued to work hard to provide our students with instruction and support.
 I have been processing information and meeting with my executive leadership team in planning for the conclusion of this school year and the beginning of next.
 Things have been moving rapidly this past week and I now believe I have meaningful and impactful information to share with you.